Time management

 Why do we procrastinate?

 It is common for people to procrastinate by occupying themselves with tasks unrelated to the object at hand.
-Here are some of the most common reasons for procrastinating:

 -